Swaras symbols

 Understanding The Bansuri Notations

-For Lower octave notes there will no symbols added before or after the Notation, example – Lower octave Pa is denoted as P
+For Middle Octave notes there will no symbols added before or after the notation, example – Middle octave Sa is denoted as S

-For Higher octave notes there will be a symbol in front of the note, for example, Higher octave Re is denoted as R’
+For Higher Octave notes there will be a symbol in front of the notation, for example, Higher octave Re is denoted as R’

 The symbol ‘ > ‘ means that we have to extend the note behind that symbol.